jaeyk/ethnic-media-911-shock/README.md

 #### 06_Estimating the Causal Effect in R [[Code](https://github.com/jaeyk/ITS-Text-Classification/blob/master/code/06_causal_inference.Rmd)], [[Output](https://github.com/jaeyk/ITS-Text-Classification/tree/master/output)]

 - After spending one semester, I finally obtained the time series data needed for the interrupted time series design analysis.
 - In both Figures 1 and 2, the X-axis indicates the publication date, and the Y-axis shows the number of published articles (count).
-In the upper panel, the plots are about U.S. domestic politics.
-In the lower panel, the plots are about non-U.S. domestic politics (mostly about international relations).
+In the upper panel, the y-values show the number of the articles published on `U.S. domestic politics`.
+In the lower panel, the y-values show the number of the articles published on `non-U.S. domestic politics` (mostly about international relations).
+Note that I removed a couple of outliers from the raw date.
+You can check that this change is marginal from [the raw data plot](https://github.com/jaeyk/ITS-Text-Classification/blob/master/output/raw_data_plot.png).

 **Figure 1.
-Raw Data**
+Scatted Plot**

 ![](<https://github.com/jaeyk/ITS-Text-Classification/blob/master/output/cleaned_data_plot.png>)

 **Figure 2.
-Raw Data With Predicted Lines from the Interrupted Time Series Design Analysis**
+Scatted Plot With Predicted Lines from the Interrupted Time Series Design Analysis**

 ![](<https://github.com/jaeyk/ITS-Text-Classification/blob/master/output/its_adjusted_plot.png>)